JuliaGPU/Vulkan.jl/docs/src/about/library_loading.md

 Other than that, libraries are generally backward compatible, and compatibility issues are fairly rare.

 In Julia, there are two notable systems that may provide them:
 - Your operating system, using whatever is available, as matched first by the linker depending on configuration.
-Version suffixes (e.g. `libvulkan.so.1`) may be be used to provide weak compatibility guarantees.
+Version suffixes (e.g. `libvulkan.so.1`) may be used to provide weak compatibility guarantees.
 - Pkg's [artifact system](https://pkgdocs.julialang.org/v1/artifacts/), providing libraries and binaries with set versions and stronger compatibility guarantees with semantic versioning.
 The artifact system explicitly uses libraries from other artifacts, *and not from the system*.
 Keep that in mind especially if you rely on artifacts for application-level functionality (e.g. GLFW).

 When a library is required by a Vulkan feature, extension or layer, it will most likely use the first one already loaded.